mortalisk/Tag/README.md

 # XmlDsl

-A tiny little dsl for creating simple xml.
+A tiny little dsl for java for creating simple xml.

 Example: